zNitche/piVA/README.md

 ### Limitations
 - objects detection is slow and lacks precision.
 - OCR works good only when text is directly in front of camera.
+- there is no case to fit device in and therefore it is not mobile.

 ### Possible Improvements
 - replacing built in objects detector with faster and more reliable solution like `YOLOv5`.